victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 As we can see, the *total probabilities* of each outcome must **sum to 1** for the probability mass function to be valid.
 So, the probability mass function just lists out the probabilities for each value of the random variable $X$.

-So, the definition agrees with our previous valid examples.
+This definition agrees with our previous valid examples.
 Now, let's see what more it brings to the table.

 Let's say that the coin is now biased, with heads being more likely than tails.
 In this case, the probability of each outcome is no longer $\frac{1}{4}$.